wende/wende.github.io/_posts/2016-12-10-react-native-and-mobile-platforms.md

 ### Background

 I'm developing mostly for web.
 I revolve around web technologies and languages.
-That's why I'm responsible for our Fronend Engineering at Neon Tree.
+That's why I'm responsible for our frontend engineering at Neon Tree.
 I've written few mobile apps back in school, both Android and iOS, but I've never been into mobile development at production level.
 And it seems I might change my mind in the near future.

 I was starting with real web development with Angular 1.
 It was ok but I've never fell in love with this technology.
 Back then I was working on my web game engine [amble-engine](https://github.com/Baransu/amble-engine),